Nadra Haddad: Early life

 Haddad settled in New York City, and worked in commerce, all the while writing poetry.
 He worked as chief editor of the Arabic language publication As-Sayeh (السايح, "The Tourist"), that his brother Abdelmasih started.
 He later worked in banking.

 Works

 Haddad is a founding member of The Pen League, the first Arabic-language literary society in North America.
 The league was formed initially by Nasib Arida and by Nadra’s brother Abd al-Masih in 1916, and subsequently re-formed in 1920 by a larger group of Mahjari writers in New York led by Gibran Khalil Gibran.

 Haddad’s best known work is Diwan Awraq Al-Khareef (The book of Autumn Leaves).

 Death

 Haddad died of a heart attack on 27 May 1950 during a wedding ceremony, after he had recited a poem congratulating the newlyweds.

 Personal life

-Nadra married Hadba Haddad and fathered three children, Robert, William, and Josette.
+Nadra married Hadbo Haddad and fathered three children, Robert, William, and Josette.